DanialArab/SQL/Complete SQL Mastery/README.md

 A database is a collection of data stored in a format that can be easily accessed.
 In order to manage our databases we use a software called database management system (DBMS).
 DBMS are categorized as two broad categories:

-Relational
++ Relational

-NoSQL
++ NoSQL

+<a name="3"></a>
-2. Relational DBMS
+#### Relational DBMS

-We store data in tables that are linked to each other using relationships, each table stores data about the specific type of object.
-We use Structured Query Language (SQL) to work with these relational DBMS.
+We store data in tables that are linked to each other using relationships, each table stores data about a specific type of object.
+We use Structured Query Language (SQL) to work with these relational DBMSs.
 We use SQL to query or modify our data.
-There are various RDBMS like:
+There are various RDBMS:

-MySQL
++ MySQL
-SQL Server
++ SQL Server
-Oracle
++ Oracle
-...
++ ...

 All of these flavors are based on the standard specifications of SQL.
 So what I learn in this course mostly can be applied to any of these RDBMS.
-In this course we use MySQL, which is the most popular open source database in the world.
+In this course, we use MySQL, which is the most popular open-source database in the world.

-3. Non relational databases
+<a name="4"></a>
+#### Non-relational databases

-In Non relational databases we don’t have tables or relationships, these databases are very different from relational databases and NoSQL systems don’t understand SQL and they have their own query language.
+In Non-relational databases, we don’t have tables or relationships, these databases are very different from relational databases and NoSQL systems don’t understand SQL and they have their own query language.

+<a name="5"></a>
-4. Course structure
+#### Course structure

-5. What you will learn:

-Retrieving data
-Inserting data
-Updating data
-Deleting data
-Even though we use MySQL in this course, what you will be learning will be applicable at least 90% to other DBMSs.
+Even though we use MySQL in this course, what we will be learning will be applicable at least 90% to other DBMSs.
 There might be a slight difference in syntax though.

-You also learn
+Topics:

++ Retrieving data
++ Inserting data
++ Updating data
++ Deleting data
-Summarizing data for creating reports
++ Summarizing data for creating reports
-Writing complex queries using subqueries
++ Writing complex queries using subqueries
-Built-in functions
++ Built-in functions

-As you process you see you are writing the same queries again and again and so you will learn about the followings for storing queries and reusing them later:
+As you process you see you are writing the same queries again and again and so we will learn about the followings for **storing queries and reusing them** later:

-Views
++ Views
-Stored procedures
++ Stored procedures

-These are great for increasing your productivity.
+These are great for increasing our productivity.

-Then we move on to advanced topics:
+Some advanced topics:

-Triggers
++ Triggers
-Events
++ Events
-Transactions
++ Transactions
-Concurrency
++ Concurrency

-If you want to stand out among the crowds you have to learn about:
+Skills helping an individual stand out:

-Designing databases
++ Designing databases
-Mosh dedicated a complete in-depth section on it.

-Then we look at

-Indexing for high performance, indexes are essential when your database grows in size, we can speed up our queries using indexes.
-If you have billions of records you want to query pretty quick using indexes
++ Indexing for high performance, indexes are essential when your database grows in size, we can speed up our queries using indexes.
+If you have billions of records you want to query pretty quickly using indexes
-Finally we finish the course by

-Securing databases
++ Securing databases